Best Hotels in Dakar 2025

 Dior Hôtel Boutique ★★★★

-The design-traveller choice.
-A 24-room boutique hotel on a quiet street in the Almadies residential area.
-Hand-painted Senegalese textiles, bespoke furniture from local artisans, a courtyard garden with a small plunge pool.
-Nothing feels off-the-shelf.
+The design choice.
+A 24-room boutique on a quiet Almadies street — hand-painted Senegalese textiles, bespoke furniture from local artisans, a courtyard garden with a small plunge pool.
+Nothing off-the-shelf.

 - Rooms: From CFA 65,000 (~£87).
 Only 24 rooms — book well ahead in high season (November–March).

-- Food: Breakfast only.
-The kitchen produces good avocado toast and fresh-baked bread — an unlikely speciality.
-Almadies has excellent restaurants within walking distance.
+- Food: Breakfast only, but the kitchen turns out good avocado toast and fresh-baked bread.
+Plenty of excellent restaurants within walking distance.

-- Best for: Design-conscious travellers, couples, journalists and creatives visiting for the Dak'Art Biennale.
+- Best for: Design-conscious travellers, couples, journalists and creatives in town for the Dak'Art Biennale.

 La Maison Boutique Hôtel ★★★★

 French colonial done right.
 A restored 1930s villa in Almadies with 18 rooms, a shaded garden, and the quietest pool in the city.
-The owner is a Senegalese architect who designed the renovation himself — the attention to detail shows.
+The owner, a Senegalese architect, designed the renovation himself, and the detail shows.

 - Rooms: From CFA 55,000 (~£74).